estellederrien/vue-starter-webpack-node-cli-4/README.md

 Testing: log in with -> login: admin@admin.com -> password: admin <br />

 <b>Won't contains :</b><br />
-VUEX : It is another starter in another depot of mine<br />
+VUEX : It is another starter in another GIT depot of mine<br />

 <b>Will Contains :</b><br />